 BECOMING A CHARITY?

-MW confirmed that it is likely that in 2018 the turnover of the CC bank account be more thathe limit for a free bank account.
+MW confirmed that it is likely that in 2018 the turnover of the CC bank account could be more than the limit for a free bank account.
 Beyond that limit the account would be a chargeable business account.
 If CC became a charity these fees could be avoided.
 The committee agreed that becoming a charity is a big discussion that should be had at a later date as there are clearly pros and cons involved.

 Action: MW to talk to Tony Pitkin about charitable status.